 Students and alumni who request reference letters from School of Rehabilitation Science faculty and staff are required to fill out a Reference Request Form.
-This form is available from the program staff, and on the School Website (under "Alumni" and "Current Students").
+This form is available from the program staff.
 Questions and concerns should be directed to the Program Manager.

-• Withdrawal Procedures
+Withdrawal Procedures

-Students seeking voluntary withdrawal from the Speech-Language Pathology Program are requested to book an appointment with the Assistant Dean and the Program Coordinator.
+Students seeking voluntary withdrawal from the Speech-Language Pathology Program are requested to book an appointment with the Assistant Dean and the Program Manager.
+Please see the Absence and Withdrawal policies for compete details.

-• SRS Learning Resource Room
+SRS Learning Resource Room

 SLP students have access to the SRS Learning Resource Room (IAHS 307/A).
-The Resource Room is outfitted with resource books and journals, and is shared with the OT/PT and Rehabilitation Science Programs.
+The Resource Room is outfitted with resource books and journals, and is shared with the OT/PT/SLP and Rehabilitation Science Programs.
 The Resource Room may be used as the meeting room for the OT/PT/SLP Student Council.
 The pass code to the Resource Room is 403.